charlottelai18/rick-morty-platform/README.md

-# rick-morty-platform

-# Rick and Morty Character Explorer
+# Rick and Morty App

 A full-stack web application that allows users to register, log in, explore Rick and Morty characters, and save their favourites.
 Built with React, Express, and the Rick and Morty API.